hackebrot/go-repr/README.md

 ## Usage

-Import **go-repr** and then use ``repr.Repr()`` to create a string representation for an object.
+Import **go-repr** and then use ``repr.Repr()`` to create a string representation for a value.
 It resolves pointers to their values and omits unexported struct fields as well as struct fields with nil values.

 ```go